 The CILS B1 level for Citizenship includes a reduced number of tasks that the regular CILS B1 exam (two listening tasks, two reading tasks, one speaking task and one writing task) and takes 2 hours instead of 5.

-One thing the CILS B1 for Citizenship differs from the regular B1 is that it has to be passed in full.
+The CILS B1 for Citizenship differs from the regular B1 because it has to be passed in full.
 In fact, in the regular CILS exam, allow the applicants to retake only those parts of the exam that were not passed (e.g., listening and writing).

 How much time do you need to prepare for the exam?

 It all depends on your level.
-If you are an absolute beginner in Italian, it might take from 6 to 24 months, depending on your time commitment.
-If you have already an intermediate level, it might take you a month to get the handle of how the exam work.
+If you are an absolute beginner in Italian, it might take from 6 to 24 months, depending on your time commitment and native labguge.
+If you already have an intermediate level, it might take you a month to handle how the exam works.

 Usually, it is possible to take the exam in all the CILS centers around the world.